aniketyevankar/Twitter-Sentiment-Analysis/README.md

     - -1 indicates sentiments of give text is Negative
     - +1 indicates sentiments of give text is Positive
     -  0 indicates sentiments of give text is Neutral

+Future room for upgrade / enhancements:
+1. Can improve analysis part.